Service to Arkansas

 WE CARE-A-VAN tours provide an opportunity to hear from a wide range of constituents, strengthen connections with partners, and learn about the successes and challenges facing communities and organizations across Arkansas.
 WE CARE-A-VAN tours include visits to schools, clinics, stakeholders, alumni, and friends that inform student recruitment, program adaptations, and research and outreach initiatives.

-Dean Kate Mamiseishvili and 16 faculty and staff members embarked on the inaugural WE CARE-A-VAN tour on September 28-29, 2023, which included stops in Morrilton, Pine Bluff, Little Rock, and Jacksonville.
+Dean Kate Mamiseishvili and 16 faculty and staff members embarked on the inaugural WE CARE-A-VAN tour on Sept.
+28-29, 2023, which included stops in Morrilton, Pine Bluff, Little Rock, and Jacksonville.
 Twenty-two faculty, staff, and administrators joined the Dean on the Spring 2024 WE CARE-A-VAN tour with stops in Hope, Texarkana, De Queen, and Mena.

 Experiential Learning Funds